-Paul Rogers has suggested that we try to appreciate the growth of ISIS, for example, in terms of its ideological origins in Wahhabist religiosity, the socio-economic marginalisation of many people across the region, and the effect of Western wars in feeding a narrative that the West is intent on destroying Islam (Rogers, 2015).
+The growth of ISIS, for example, has to be understood in terms of its ideological origins in Wahhabist religiosity, the socio-economic marginalisation of many people across the region, and the effect of Western wars in feeding a narrative that the West is intent on destroying Islam.
+(Rogers, 2015)

-Martha Crenshaw’s historical survey of terrorist movements is also useful.
-She showed that terrorism is usually an elite project, led by a small number of ideologues from relatively privileged backgrounds (Crenshaw, 1981).
-But she also showed that groups bent on atrocities magnify their potency by mobilising popular support among oppressed publics, who harbour ‘concrete grievances’ against people of power (p.
+According to Martha Crenshaw’s historical survey of terrorist movements, they are usually an elite project led by a small number of ideologues from relatively privileged backgrounds (Crenshaw, 1981).
+But she also showed that groups bent on atrocities magnify their potency by mobilising popular support among an oppressed public, who harbour ‘concrete grievances’ against people of power (p.
 383).

 Similarly, Ömer Taşpınar has pointed out that the attraction of ideologically extreme movements grows with the relative deprivation of the public whose support they need, particularly when political and economic expectations are repeatedly frustrated (Taşpınar, 2015).

-Accordingly, the socio-economic marginalisation of millions of people throughout the Middle East, whether as a result of Western strategy, World Bank policy, corporate capture, or the policies of despotic governments in the region, provides fertile ground for extremist ideologies and movements.
+Accordingly, the socio-economic marginalisation of millions of people throughout the Middle East, whether as a result of Western strategy, World Bank policy, the actions of major corporations, or the policies of despotic governments in the region, provides fertile ground for extremist ideologies and movements.

-The West willingly – eagerly, even – sells arms to Saudi Arabia and other oppressive states even as they violently suppress democratic dissent (CAAT, 2014a; 2014b), and to Israel, even as it commits severe human rights abuses in Palestine (Human Rights Watch, 2014; CAAT, 2015).
+The West willingly – even eagerly – sells arms to Saudi Arabia and other oppressive states even as they violently suppress democratic dissent, and to Israel, even as it commits severe human rights abuses in Palestine.
 These realities are not lost on the young men in particular that extreme Islamist movements seek to enlist.

 For more about why rethinking security means changing the approach to ‘counter-terror’, see Rethinking Security: A discussion paper (section 6.3)